 5. Give the older siblings a gift to celebrate baby’s arrival.

-How did you prepare your older children for a new baby’s arrival?
+How did you go about telling older siblings about a new baby?